 '''

 class cryptography.hazmat.primitives.hashes.HashAlgorithm

-'''
+name

-Type str
+Type

 The standard name for the hash algorithm, for example: "sha256" or "blake2b".

-digest\size

-IIIt
+digest_size

+Type

+int

 The size of the resulting digest in bytes.

 class cryptography.hazmat.primitives.hashes.HashContext

 algorithm

 A HashAlgorithm that will be used by this context.

+update(data)

+Parameters

 data (bytes) - The data you want to hash.

+finalize()

+Returns

 The final digest as bytes.

+copy()

+Returns

 A HashContext that is a copy of the current context.

+'''